siddharth-nair-2/monolith-new-client/README.md

 # Monolith Frontend

-This project is the frontend for the Monolith application, built with Next.js, TypeScript, and Tailwind CSS.
-It includes features like a waitlist form with Cloudflare Turnstile verification and a landing and waitlist page.
+This project is the frontend for the Monolith SaaS application, built with Next.js, TypeScript, and Tailwind CSS.
+It includes features like a waitlist form with Cloudflare Turnstile verification, a main landing page, and other user-facing interfaces.

 ## Getting Started